ejmahler/ImageCompressor-rs/README.md

 # Performance
-The primary factor in performance is in the divisibility of the uimage size.
-The compression involves a 2-dimensional FFT, and the underlying algorithm performs a prime factorization on the image dimensions.
+The compression algorithm involves a 2-dimensional FFT, and the underlying FFT algorithm performs a prime factorization on the image dimensions.
 Images with many small prime factors will compute very quickly, while images with prime width or height will compute very slowly.

 # License
 GPL v3